Destroy666x/MyBB-Moderation-Actions-Preview/README.md

 ---------

 Plugin for MyBB forum software, coded for versions 1.8.x (may also work in 1.6.x/1.4.x after some changes).
-It displays moderation actions sorted by date in postbit/profile.
+It displays moderation actions sorted by date in postbit/profile (github-like).
 6 new templates, 5 template edits, 5 new settings
 Released under GNU GPL v3, 29 June 2007.
 Read the LICENSE.md file for more information.